 Don’t rule out “Slope Creep” when thinking about settling

 Settling will cause a foundation to sink or shift, but “Slope Creep” will may also cause or contribute to a foundation moving.
 Houses that are on gently sloping or steep hillside lots will sometimes incur soil movement due to the soil slowly shifting downhill.
 In the case of slope creep, it happens so slowly over a period of years, that most homeowners don’t even realize that it is happening.
-(Learn about warning signs of slope creep and the damages it causes)
+(Learn about warning signs of slope creep and the damage it causes)

 In general it is desirable that a foundation does not move, whether it’s up, down or sideways, for a foundation that moves or shifts may cause minor to major damage to a home.
 In realty, most foundations do move, so it’s the amount and seriousness of the movement that becomes important.
 Landslides and earthquakes can create extreme movement in a homes’ foundation, fortunately these are not everyday occurrences; also foundations built on poorly compacted soil may settle and crack more than normal and result in slopping floors and other issues with the home.